yellow-dragon-cloud/AbpMudBlazor2/README.md

 ## 5. Make Sure You Have Completed PART 1

 This project is built on top of [MudBlazor Theme in ABP Blazor WebAssembly PART 1](https://github.com/yellow-dragon-cloud/AbpMudBlazor/).
-Therefore, to continiue following the steps listed here, you will need to complete the steps shown in PART 1.
+Therefore, you will first need to complete the steps shown in PART 1 to continue following the steps listed here.

+## 6. Replace Message Service